Kotlin/kotlinx.serialization/docs/runtime_usage.md

 inline fun <reified T : Any> loads(hex: String): T // inverse operation for dumps
 ```

 It has `UpdateMode.BANNED` by default.
+As Json, Cbor supports omitting default values.

 **Note**: CBOR, unlike JSON, supports maps with non-trivial keys,
 and Kotlin maps are serialized as CBOR maps, but some parsers (like `jackson-dataformat-cbor`) don't support this.